Mega Serena: History

-Stena Germanica was the first of four large ferries ordered in 1980 by Stena Line for Scandinavian routes.
+Stena Germanica was the first of four large RoRo ferries ordered in 1980 by Stena Line for Scandinavian routes.
 She was launched in August 1981 as the Stena Scandinavica.
-However, due to problems at the construction yard, completion was delayed and it was not until 1987 that she entered service as the Stena Germanica on the overnight Kiel–Gothenburg route, joined in 1988 by the second of the quartet, Stena Scandinavica.
+However, due to problems at the construction yard, completion was delayed and it was not until 1987 that she entered service as the Stena Germanica on the Kiel–Gothenburg route, joined in 1988 by the second of the quartet, Stena Scandinavica.
 In 2010, Stena Germanica was replaced by Stena Hollandica.
 Following rebuilding in Gothenburg she was renamed Stena Vision.

+In late 2025, she was sold to Corsica Sardinia Ferries for entry into service in the summer of 2026 on the Mediterranean Sea, and renamed Mega Serena.

 Layout

 In her original layout, Stena Germanica had berths for 2,374 passengers and took 550 cars.
 Following refit, Stena Vision accommodates 1,700 passengers in a variety of standards of cabin.
 Her vehicle deck can take 360 cars.
-She is a Ro Ro ferry.

 Service

-From 1987 to 2010, Stena Germanica operated the overnight Gothenburg–Kiel route.
+From 1987 to 2010, Stena Germanica operated the overnight Gothenburg–Kiel route; until 2000 she also served the shorter Gothenburg–Fredrikshavn route during the summer months.
+In 2010, Stena Vision was transferred the Karlskrona–Gdynia route, before becoming the second ship on the Rosslare-Cherbourg route in 2023.

-From 1987 to 2000, Stena Germanica during the summer months operated the Gothenburg–Fredrikshavn route.

-Since 2010, Stena Vision has operated on the Karlskrona–Gdynia route.

-In 2023, she became the second ship on the Rosslare-Cherbourg route.